Ted Christopher: Racing career

 In addition to his racing in the Modifieds and Busch North/K&N East, he also attempted numerous Winston/Nextel Cup, Busch Series, and Craftsman Truck Series races in the 2000s.
 He attempted and qualified for his first Cup race at Watkins Glen in 1999.
 His last Cup race came in the 2006 Sylvania 300 and last attempt in the 2009 Lenox Industrial Tools 301 for Kirk Shelmerdine.

 In the NASCAR Busch Series, Christopher competed part-time in 1998 with Marsh Racing, competing in three races for the team.
-Driving the No. 13 Whelen Engineering Chevrolet, Christopher posted the best finish of 10th at Nazareth.
-In 1999, the team attempted 12 races, again with Christopher driving the car.
-The team would make five races and posted the best finish of 8th at Nazareth.
+Driving the No. 13 Whelen Engineering Chevrolet, Christopher posted the best finish of tenth at Nazareth.
+In 1999, the team attempted twelve races, again with Christopher driving the car.
+The team would make five races and posted the best finish of eighth at Nazareth.

 He also competed for the then new team of Michael Waltrip Racing, competing in three races with the team at Loudon, Watkins Glen, and the inaugural race at Memphis.
 The last race he competed in was at Nazareth in 2001 with Richard Childress Racing in the All-Star car 21 Rockwell Automation Chevy.
-He finished 19th two laps down from the winner Greg Biffle.
+He finished nineteenth two laps down from the winner Greg Biffle.

 The "Three Tap Rule"

 The three NASCAR-sanctioned tracks in Connecticut use a handicap lineup system that starts the fastest cars deep in the field.
-A 30 green flag lap feature gives drivers little time to be courteous if they want to win.
+A thirty green flag lap feature gives drivers little time to be courteous if they want to win.
 Throughout his career, Christopher employed an aggressive driving style he referred to as the "Three Tap Rule."
 A combination of intimidation techniques most famously used by Dale Earnhardt in the NASCAR Cup Series as well as the "chrome horn" and "bump-and-run" techniques commonly employed in short track racing, Christopher uses a trio of taps to coerce a slower competitor into moving over or ultimately moving them himself.
 The initial tap informs his competitor that he is there, while the second bump is a warning to commit to a lane to let him by.
 If needed, the third and final tap is the classic bump and run, with Christopher moving the car in front out of his racing groove to move on by.